thinktecture/relayserver/Documentation/en/3-installation.md

 Thinktecture.Relay.Server.exe uninstall
 ```

-# Configuration of the relay server
+# Configuration of the RelayServer

 The RelayServer is configured via the Thinktecture.Relay.Server.exe.config in the RelayServer folder.
 Any text editor (e.g. notepad) can be used to edit this file.
 The use of the sample configuration is recommended as a starting point